Chinese Communist Party: Lower-level organizations

 After seizing political power, the CCP extended the dual party-state command system to all government institutions, social organizations, and economic entities.
 The State Council and the Supreme Court each has a party group, established since November 1949.
 Party committees permeate in every state administrative organ as well as the People's Consultation Conferences and mass organizations at all levels.
 According to scholar Rush Doshi, "[t]he Party sits above the state, runs parallel to the state, and is enmeshed in every level of the state."
 Modelled after the Soviet Nomenklatura system, the party committee's organization department at each level has the power to recruit, train, monitor, appoint, and relocate these officials.

-Party committees exist at the level of provinces, cities, counties, and neighbourhoods.
+Party committees exist at the level of provinces, cities, counties, and neighborhoods.
 These committees play a key role in directing local policy by selecting local leaders and assigning critical tasks.
-The Party secretary at each level is more senior than that of the leader of the government, with the CCP standing committee being the main source of power.
+The CCP committee secretary at each level is more senior than that of the leader of the state, with the CCP standing committee being the main source of power.
 Party committee members in each level are selected by the leadership in the level above, with provincial leaders selected by the central Organizational Department, and not removable by the local party secretary.
 Neighborhood committees are generally composed of older volunteers.

 CCP committees exist inside of companies, both private and state-owned.
 A business that has more than three party members is legally required to establish a committee or branch.
 As of 2021, more than half of China's private firms have such organizations.
 These branches provide places for new member socialization and host morale boosting events for existing members.
-They also provide mechanisms that help private firm interface with government bodies and learn about policies which relate to their fields.
+They also provide mechanisms that help private firms interface with government bodies and learn about policies which relate to their fields.
 On average, the profitability of private firms with a CCP branch is 12.6 per cent higher than the profitability of private firms.
 Within state-owned enterprises, these branches are governing bodies that make important decisions and inculcate CCP ideology in employees.
-Party committees or branches within companies also provide various benefits to employees.
+CCP committees or branches within companies also provide various benefits to employees.
 These may include bonuses, interest-free loans, mentorship programs, and free medical and other services for those in need.
 Enterprises that have party branches generally provide more expansive benefits for employees in the areas of retirement, medical care, unemployment, injury, and birth and fertility.
 Increasingly, the CCP is requiring private companies to revise their charters to include the role of the party.